Ready to do IFS work?

 So my own intent to give more voice to the voiceless occurs in our external worlds as I work toward social justice; my intent to give more voice to the voiceless also occurs in our inner worlds as I guide people to invite greater mutual communication with their parts, and therefore become more relational with their parts.

-Clients I enjoy working with include therapists, parents, teens, and adults of all ages from early adulthood to late adulthood.
+Clients I enjoy working with include couples/partners, therapists, parents, and adults of all ages from early adulthood to late adulthood.

-In addition to work, I'm fond of being with family and friends, spending time in the pottery studio, wheeling around with my bicycle, foraging for black licorice, and devouring detective novels.
+In addition to work, I'm fond of being with family and friends, creating with my camera and collage, wheeling around with my bicycle, foraging for black licorice, and devouring detective novels.

 I am not on insurance panels so I am out of network, yet if you have insurance in the state of CT, I can provide you with a monthly claim for you to submit to your insurance company for potential reimbursement after meeting any deductible you have.

-I can also offer a sliding scale rate of $100 or $125 for 50 minutes, for weekly or biweekly sessions, instead of the full $150 rate.
-I do ask you consider paying what you can though, so others are able to benefit from the sliding scale as well.
+I do ask you please consider paying what you can though, so others are able to benefit from the sliding scale as well.

-In our initial session, I will be determining the needs of your internal family system to see if we are a good fit -- and if I can match your scheduling needs with those of my own -- given I can only see a few clients at a time due to my personal responsibilities as a parent, and my other professional responsibilities as an author and professor.
+In our initial session, I will be determining the needs of your system to see if we are a good fit, and if I can match your scheduling needs with those of my own .

 kristine anthis, PhD, LPCA